sharifrahmanie/MBMethPred/README.md

 TSNEPlot(File = data, NCluster = 4)
 ```

 An R window will appear with a 3D projection of the t-SNE result.
-The plot object can be saved with the next line of code (uncomment).
+The plot object can be saved with the next line of code.

 ```{r}
  rgl.snapshot('tsne3d.png', fmt = 'png')